nokacper24/group4webshop/README.md

 The back-end was written in [Rust](https://www.rust-lang.org/), using the [Actix](https://actix.rs/) framework.
 We utilized [SQLx](https://crates.io/crates/sqlx) for database access and [PostgreSQL](https://www.postgresql.org/) for the database itself.
 For more information, please refer to the [webshop_server README](./webshop_server/README.md).

 ### Depolyment
 For easy deployment, we used [Docker](https://www.docker.com/).
+We build the docker image using [Dockerfile](./Dockerfile), you can run docker build manually and run the image locally if you need to do so.
-We build the docker image in a GirhubAction on every push to the main (and dev) branch.
-The images are published as packages linked to this reposotry.
+However, we build the docker image automatically using GithubActions.
+The image is published to [Packages](https://github.com/nokacper24/group4webshop/pkgs/container/group4webshop) on every push to either [main](../../tree/main) or [dev](../../tree/dev) branch, tagging images appropriately.
-For deployment instructions, refer to the [deployment README](./deployment/README.md).
+For more information about our deployment process, please refer to the [deployment README](./deployment/README.md).